What is a Jumbo Loan? 8 Things Homebuyers Should Know

 For example, an FHA loan requires the home buyer to put down 3.5% of the purchase price of the home.
 Home buyers with a credit score as low as 500 points can qualify for an FHA loan.

-Jumbo loans are best for home buyers who have a solid financial history, good credit rating and a lot of financial responsibility.
-In general, lenders are able to determine which borrowers are right for a jumbo loan by looking at their bank statements, work history and credit history.
+Jumbo loans are best for home buyers who have a solid financial history, an excellent credit rating, a stable income, and a lot of financial responsibility.
+In general, lenders are able to determine which borrowers are right for a jumbo loan by looking at their bank statements, work history, and credit history.

 For informational purposes only.
-Always consult with a licensed mortgage professional before proceeding with any real estate transaction.
+Always consult with a licensed mortgage or home loan professional before proceeding with any real estate transaction.

 Gary Ashton